Head-to-head comparison across 1benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 DeepSeek V3.2 is also the more expensive model on tokens at $0.28 input / $0.42 output per 1M tokens, versus $0.00 input / $0.00 output per 1M tokens for Hy3 Preview.
 That is roughly Infinityx on output cost alone.
 Hy3 Preview is the reasoning model in the pair, while DeepSeek V3.2 is not.
 That usually helps on harder chain-of-thought-heavy tests, but it can also mean more latency and more token spend in real use.
 Hy3 Preview gives you the larger context window at 256K, compared with 128K for DeepSeek V3.2.

 DeepSeek V3.2 has the edge for coding in this comparison, averaging 60.9 versus 60.
-Hy3 Preview stays close enough that the answer can still flip depending on your workload.
+Inside this category, AA-SciCode is the benchmark that creates the most daylight between them.

 For engineers, researchers, and the plain curious — a weekly brief on new models, ranking shifts, and pricing changes.